 One of my goals here at At Home with Bridget, is to help make your journey to gluten-freedom easy!
 It is scary and downright overwhelming when you are not feeling well and you have to make a major lifestyle change!
 Below are some great articles to help you get started on the road to better health!

 What Does Gluten-Free Mean?
 Are these latest buzz words in the food and health industry a fad?
 I believe in educating yourself so you can help others understand what this lifestyle is about.

 Why Should You Eat Gluten-Free?
 The idea of eating foods that do not contain gluten can be mind-boggling.
 When you start eating gluten-free foods, you will almost instantly feel the results!

 Become a Master at Reading Food Labels: knowing what ingredients is in food is essential to successfully eating gluten-free.
 Before long you won’t think twice about reading a food label.

 How to Create a Gluten-Free Kitchen: here are some helpful tips on how to create a kitchen free of gluten.

 How to Eat Gluten-Free on a Budget: prepackaged and gluten-free mixes are quite spendy.
 I just about died the first time I priced a gluten-free cake mix!
 No worries.
 I have put together my best tips to help you keep our food budget!

 Remember, you are not alone on this journey.
 You and I can do it together.
-If you have ANY questions at all, click here to submit them.
+Be sure to leave me a comment with any questions you might have.